Lokathor/fermium/README.md

 # fermium

 The `fermium` crate is raw bindings to the SDL2 C API.
-For the "high-level" wrapper crate, please see [beryllium](https://github.com/Lokathor/beryllium).
+For the "high-level wrapper" crate, please see [beryllium](https://github.com/Lokathor/beryllium).

 Currently this targets `SDL2-2.0.12`.